Heroin: Street price

 The European Monitoring Centre for Drugs and Drug Addiction reports that the retail price of brown heroin varies from €14.5 per gram in Turkey to €110 per gram in Sweden, with most European countries reporting typical prices of €35–40 per gram.
 The price of white heroin is reported only by a few European countries and ranged between €27 and €110 per gram.

 The United Nations Office on Drugs and Crime claims in its 2008 World Drug Report that typical US retail prices are US$172 per gram.

+Urban legends

+Bluetoothing

+In early 2017, sensationalist media reports claimed that ‘nyaope’ users shared the drug-induced high through small blood transfusions, a practice supposedly called "bluetoothing" (from the Bluetooth wireless technology).
+The claim was untrue: the practice is not known on the street and physiologically could not achieve the claimed effect.

+Claims that 'whoonga' or 'nyaope' is made from anti-retrovirals, rat poison, etc.

+Sensationalist media reports have often claimed that ‘whoonga’ or ‘nyaope’ is a uniquely South African drug containing ingredients such as rat poison, anti-retroviral medication, and materials gleaned from the cathode tubes in stolen flat screen televisions.
+However scientific laboratory studies have shown these claims to be urban legends, and that 'whoonga' and 'nyapoe' are in fact simply heroin and do not contain the aforementioned adulterants.
+According to researcher Jesse Copelyn it "has been shown "that media accounts that frame nyaope as a new and exotic drug are misleading" and "have obscured the fact that South Africa simply has a major heroin crisis".

+Systemic criminality

+It is often said that all or most users sustain their addiction via crime, however academic Mark Hunter shows that the majority work for extremely low pay, often for other poor people.

 Research

 Researchers are attempting to reproduce the biosynthetic pathway that produces morphine in genetically engineered yeast.
 In June 2015 the S-reticuline could be produced from sugar and R-reticuline could be converted to morphine, but the intermediate reaction could not be performed.